-- Western Area Power Administration's upgrade of its 75-mile-long Williston to Charlie Creek 115-kV line, placed in service in 2012. - Basin Electric's 200-mile-long Antelope Valley to Judson 345-kV transmission line, placed in service in 2015. - Basin Electric's 30-mile-long Patent Gate to Kummer Ridge 345-kV line, placed in service in 2016. - Basin Electric's 61-mile-long Judson to Tande 345-kV line, placed in service in 2017. - Multiple new substations and upgrades to existing substations were built to support the Bakken including: Kenaston, Blaisdell, Neset, Tande, and Wheelock. - SPP through its Transmission Planning processes has directed Basin Electric to construct new projects to support the growing load in the Bakken.
+- Basin Electric's 61-mile-long Judson to Tande 345-kV line, placed in service in 2017. - Multiple new substations and upgrades to existing substations were built to support the Bakken including: Kenaston, Blaisdell, Neset, Tande, and Wheelock. - SPP through its Transmission Planning processes has directed Basin Electric to construct new projects to support the growing load in the Bakken.
 The 27-mile Neset to North Shore 230 kV project is expected to be completed in October 2022.
-In addition, 200 miles of new 345 kV transmission, along with two new substations are expected to be completed by the end of 2025. - Peaking Generation in North Dakota
+In addition, 200 miles of new 345 kV transmission, along with two new substations are expected to be completed by the end of 2025.

+Generation in North Dakota

-- Pioneer Generation Station, Williston, North Dakota - " Three 45-MW natural gas-fired simple cycle units - " Twelve 9.3-MW natural gas-based reciprocating engines (112 MW) - Lonesome Creek Station, Watford City, North Dakota - " Six 45-MW natural gas-fired simple cycle units.
+- Pioneer Generation Station, Williston, North Dakota - " Three 45-MW natural gas-fired simple cycle units - " Twelve 9.3-MW natural gas-based reciprocating engines (112 MW) - " Pioneer Generation Station Phase IV first phase of the project includes one 240-megawatt simple-cycle combustion turbine, a series of reciprocating engines totaling 108 megawatts, and 15 miles of 345-kilovolt transmission, all to be in service in 2025.
+The second phase includes an additional 240-megawatt simplecycle combustion turbine to be in service in 2026

+Lonesome Creek Station, Watford City, North Dakota " Six 45-MW natural gas-fired simple cycle units

-Both Lonesome Creek and Pioneer generation stations serve as peaking power plants and support the stability of the transmission grid.
+Both Lonesome Creek and Pioneer generation stations serve as power plants and support the stability of the transmission grid.